Department of Psychological Science

 What We Aspire to Achieve

-The members of the UVM Psychology Department aspire to achieve national and international distinction built upon excellent teaching, research and clinical experiences, a student-scholar focused mentoring program, and a faculty actively engaged in research and scholarship across the domains of clinical, developmental, social, and biobehavioral psychology.
+The members of the UVM Department of Psychological Science aspire to achieve national and international distinction built upon excellent teaching, research and clinical experiences, a student-scholar focused mentoring program, and a faculty actively engaged in research and scholarship across the domains of clinical, developmental, social, and biobehavioral psychology.

 If you are an undergraduate, please visit our Student Opportunities webpage if you are interested in getting involved in conducting a research study.